laohio/GenslerApp/README.md

 TECHNOLOGIES
 -------------
-Front End: AngularJS, Vanilla JSS, HTML/CSS <br>
+Front End: AngularJS, Vanilla JS, HTML/CSS <br>
 Back End: NodeJS

 I've used Heroku to deploy a proof-of-concept version of the app.